smx-smx/KodiSharp/README.md

 ## How to use
-- Download this repo as zip or clone the repo and zip it.

-  Make sure the zip contains a top level folder in the format plugin.[type].[name], example plugin.video.test
-- Install this ZIP with kodi
-- Go to the kodi addons folder and open the solution (TestPlugin.sln).

-  To make new plugins you can copy the solution and rename the TestPlugin project to fit your needs.
+- Make a copy of this repository and rename the TestPlugin project to fit your needs.
+You can keep the project to have references/dependencies already set-up.

-  Make sure you edit addon.xml aswell
+- Edit the addon names in addon.xml and default.py aswell
+- Build the solution, then copy addon.xml, default.py and the compiled assemblies under <kodi>/addons/<youraddon>
+- Launch Kodi and go to the add-on list.
+You should see the new add-on with a disabled state.
+Enable it

 ## Features
 - Events support (xbmc.Monitor)